crashtech66/nuxhash/README.md

 ![logo](https://raw.githubusercontent.com/YoRyan/nuxhash/master/nuxhash/gui/icons/nuxhash_128x128.png)

+Note: crashtech66's mods do not work, use of this client is not recommended at this time.

 nuxhash is a [NiceHash](https://nicehash.com) cryptocurrency mining client for Linux. nuxhash consists of a headless daemon and an optional wxPython-based GUI.
 It is currently in beta.